 March 16, 2022 The Carter to Present Seven Installations by Contemporary Artists Visualizing Ideas of Emancipation 160 Years in the Making

-In dialogue with historical work from the Carter’s collection, Hugh Hayden, Letitia Huckaby, Jeffrey Meris, and others to mark Emancipation Proclamation milestone in Emancipation: The Unfinished Project of Liberation
+In dialogue with historical artwork from the Carter and museums across the country, Hugh Hayden, Letitia Huckaby, Jeffrey Meris, and others to mark Emancipation Proclamation milestone in Emancipation: The Unfinished Project of Liberation

-Fort Worth, TX, March 16, 2022—In conjunction with the 160th anniversary of the Emancipation Proclamation, the Amon Carter Museum of American Art (the Carter) will present newly commissioned and recent works by Sadie Barnette, Alfred Conteh, Maya Freelon, Hugh Hayden, Letitia Huckaby, Jeffrey Meris, and Sable Elyse Smith in a new exhibition visualizing Black freedom, agency, and the legacy of the Civil War in 2023 and beyond.
+Fort Worth, TX, March 16, 2022 (Revised November 17, 2022)—In conjunction with the 160th anniversary of the Emancipation Proclamation, the Amon Carter Museum of American Art (the Carter) will present newly commissioned and recent works by Sadie Barnette, Alfred Conteh, Maya Freelon, Hugh Hayden, Letitia Huckaby, Jeffrey Meris, and Sable Elyse Smith in a new exhibition visualizing Black freedom, agency, and the legacy of the Civil War in 2023 and beyond.
 The seven installations featured in Emancipation: The Unfinished Project of Liberation—spanning sculpture, photography, and paper and textile fabrications—will react to the legacy of John Quincy Adams Ward’s bronze sculpture The Freedman (1863) from the Carter’s collection and will highlight the diversity of materials and forms in sculpture, installation, and mixed media today.
 Co-organized by the Carter and the Williams College Museum of Art (WCMA), the exhibition demonstrates how historical art collections can be a resource and inspiration for contemporary artistic practices.
-Emancipation will be on view at the Carter from March 12 through July 9, 2023, before traveling to Newcomb Art Museum of Tulane University and WCMA.
+Emancipation will be on view at the Carter from March 12 through July 9, 2023, before traveling to Newcomb Art Museum of Tulane University, WCMA, and Telfair Museums.

 Seeking a deeper understanding of what freedom looks like for Black Americans after 160 years, Emancipation interrogates the role of sculpture in American life by bringing the perspectives of contemporary Black artists into dialogue with the multi-faceted form and content of Ward’s The Freedman.
 Initially envisioned and sculpted by Ward before the end of the Civil War, the figure is depicted on the cusp of liberation, with bonds ruptured but not removed.
 The work is one of the first American depictions of a Black figure cast in bronze, and the Carter’s cast from 1863—dedicated to the 54th Massachusetts Regiment, an all-Black infantry unit—is the only copy of its kind with a key that releases a shackle from the figure’s wrist.
 While considered aspirational in its time, over a century and a half later, The Freedman’s reflection of uncertainty and endurance seem to manifest the long reach of American slavery.
 Contextualized by a selection of other Civil War-era works from the Carter; the Museum of Fine Arts, Boston; Saint-Gaudens National Historical Park; and other collections, the figure’s contemporary resonance issues a prompt for portraits of freedom, imprisonment, corporality, personhood, and power in 2023 to inform the next century.